Portugal: A Crypto-Friendly Country for Digital Nomads

 Category E: Dividends and interests fall under this category.
 As this is not the case with cryptocurrency trading, no tax is applied.
 However, please note that if you derive income from your investments in crypto interest accounts, you might be required to pay taxes.

 Category B: This category refers to the income received from self-employment activity.
-If your cryptocurrency trading is not frequent and recurring, it can be exempt from tax.
-But please note that if you trade cryptocurrency as the main business to generate income, you’re required to make a declaration and pay taxes on your profits.
+If your cryptocurrency trading is not frequent and recurring, it can be exempt from this category of tax, as well.
+But please note that if you trade cryptocurrency as your main line of business to generate income, you’re required to make a declaration and pay taxes on your profits.

 On the other hand, salaries will be fully taxed like any other currency if paid in crypto.
 But please note that not many countries allow wages to be paid in crypto.
 So, Portugal has come a long way in this regard!